codatta/jekyll_blog/_posts/2025-11-28-ERC-8004 & Codatta: Three Paths Toward the Knowledge Layer.markdown

 **Fusion — `ERC-8004` and Codatta DID enhancing each other’s completeness and trustworthiness**

 As noted earlier, **Codatta DID** is Codatta’s decentralized identity system.
-It approaches identity from the data contribution perspective:
+It approaches user identity from the data contribution perspective:

 - Who contributed what data ？
 - in what way (Sample, Label, Validation)？